Speaker: Rev. Kate Lore

 The Sermon on the Amount

 Stewardship is our way of saying, “We’ve got you.
 Your fare has been paid by those who’ve come before.
 Come on board, sit down, and take a rest.
-Your fare has been paid by the people who built these walls, these ministries, and this community … read more.
+Your fare has been paid by the people who built these walls, these ministries, and this community of compassion and learning.
+Many of them aren’t even here … Continue reading The Sermon on the Amount

 How Unitarians Saved Christmas